telerik/fiddler-everywhere-docs/inspect-traffic/inspector-insights.md

 The **Raw Inspector** allows you to view the complete request and response, including headers and bodies, as text.
 Most of the inspector represents a large text area that displays the body text interpreted using the detected character set with the headers, the byte-order-marker, or an embedded `META` tag declaration.

-By default, the request or response will be displayed as received, which means that encoded or compressed content will be in a non-human readable format and displayed as is.
+By default, the request or response displays as received, which means that encoded or compressed content will be in a non-human readable format and displayed as is.
 The **Raw Inspector** comes with a special **decode** button (located in the [toolbar](#inspectors-toolbar)), decoding encoded content.

 The following figure displays the encoded raw content with the **decode** button in an inactive state.